-- 2017: Report on Improving the Security of United Nations Peacekeepers emphasizes the need to improve capacity so that United Nations personnel are equipped and trained to operate in high-threat environments. - 2018: DPO signed the United Nations Global Counter-Terrorism Coordination Compact.
-On behalf of DPO, OROLSI participates in all eight Global Counter-Terrorism Coordination Compact Committee Working Groups ensuring the Department's expertise is provided and United Nations Global integrated, as relevant. - 2021: OROLSI developed the Network of Peacekeeping Mission Focal Points on CT/PVE.
+- 2017: Report on Improving the Security of United Nations Peacekeepers emphasizes the need to improve capacity so that United Nations personnel are equipped and trained to operate in high-threat environments. - 2018: DPO joins the United Nations Global Counter-Terrorism Coordination Compact.
+OROLSI assumes the role of DPO's focal point on CT/PVE and contributes to the work of all eight Global Counter-Terrorism Coordination Compact Committee Working Groups. - 2021: OROLSI develops the Network of Peace Operations Focal Points on CT/PVE.
+DPO and UNOCT sign the two-year Action Plan to operationalize the UNOCT-DPO strategic partnership framework through information-exchange, joint outreach and capacity-building cooperation.